 - Have no ear piercings, body piercings, tattoos, or permanent makeup that were done in the previous 12 months

 If you have any specific questions about whether a medical condition affects your eligibility to donate, please contact the nearest Octapharma donation center.
-Qualified individuals may donate as frequently as twice a week, with at least two days between plasma donations.
+Qualified individuals may donate up to a maximum of twice a week, with at least 48 hours between plasma donations.

 Octapharma also offers regular donor promotions that provide you with the chance to win prizes or make even more money through bonuses.
 For example, as of this writing, new donors have the chance to earn up to $400 in a month.

-The amount paid for plasma often varies by geographic region and demand.
-Octapharma’s donor promotions page will list special deals and offers, which may mean earning even more money for donations.
-Generally speaking, new donors can make up to $250 for their first five plasma donations.
-After that, compensation levels are based on weight.
+The amount paid for plasma often varies by geographic region and demand, in addition to how often you donate.
+As stated above, you cannot donate more than twice per week.
+Generally speaking, new donors can make up to $250 for their first five Octapharma donations.
+After that, compensation levels are based on weight:

-- Donors weighing between 110 and 175 pounds are paid $20 for their first donation of the week and $15 for the second.
+- Donors weighing between 110 and 175 pounds are paid around $20 for their first donation of the week and around $15 for the second

-- Donors weighing over 175 pounds are paid $25 for the first donation of the week, $15 for the second.
+- Donors weighing over 175 pounds are paid around $25 for the first donation of the week and around$15 for the second

 OPI Rewards+ is Octapharma’s customer loyalty program.
-After at least 48 hours after their second successful donation, individuals can register online for the program.
-Members earn points with every donation, where one donation equates to one point.
-Those points go towards tiered rewards, including:
+At least 48 hours after your second successful donation, you can register online for the program.
+You’ll earn points for every donation, where one donation equates to one point.
+Those points go toward tiered rewards, including:

 - e-Gift cards